How to eliminate flies in your house with an 89p hack that uses common kitchen products

-While we all enjoy a summer of sunbathing, heat can make us uncomfortable.
-Does bring unwanted visitors to our homes.
+While many people enjoy basking in the summer sun, it can be very hot.
+Does bring unwanted guests to our homes.

 Common house flies will be attracted by decaying organic matter, such as the garbage in your bins and rotting food.